SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 .# Abstract

+This document describes RESTful EPP (REPP), a REST based Application Programming Interface (API) for the Extensible Provisioning Protocol [@!RFC5730].
-This document specifies a 'RESTful transport for EPP' (REPP) with the goal of enabling the development of a stateless and scaleable EPP service.
+REPP enables the development a stateless and scaleable EPP service.

-This document includes a mapping of [@!RFC5730] EPP commands to an RESTful HTTP based interface.
+This document includes a mapping of [@!RFC5730] XML EPP commands to a RESTful HTTP based interface.
 Existing semantics and mappings as defined in [@!RFC5731], [@!RFC5732] and [@!RFC5733] are largely retained and reusable in RESTful EPP.

+REPP is data format agnostic, supporting data formats other than XML, such as JSON.

-Session details are not maintained on the server, allowing for a more scalable EPP service by enabling load balancing at the request level instead of the session level as described in [@!RFC5734].
+A server implementing REPP does not maintain client or process state, allowing for scalable EPP services by enabling load balancing at the request level instead of the session level as described in [@!RFC5734].

 {mainmatter}